weaverbel/intro-computational-thinking/content/2-lesson.md

 ### Practice

 Imagine you have invited three friends to your house for lunch.
-Draw a chart or diagram of all the things you would need to consider in your plan to make this happen, such as location, seating, recipes, drinks, table settings and so on.
+Draw a structure diagram of all the things you would need to consider in your plan to make this happen, such as location, seating, recipes, drinks, table settings and so on.